-Pip asks Miss Havisham for £900 to invest in Herbert’s career.
-Miss Havisham is totally willing to cough up the money, but she wants to know what she can do for Pip.
+Pip asks Miss Havisham for £900 to invest in Herbert's career.
+Miss Havisham is totally willing to cough up the money, and she also wants to know what she can do for Pip.

-Miss Havisham begs Pip to forgive, and Pip tells her he has already.
-He tells her he has been too much of a jerk in his own life to be able to hold a grudge against anyone else, let alone Miss Havisham.
+Miss Havisham begs Pip to forgive her, and Pip tells her he has already.
+He tells her he's been too much of a jerk in his own life to be able to hold a grudge against anyone else, let alone Miss Havisham.

 Miss Havisham is totally sad, and tells Pip that she didn't realize what she had done until Pip had professed his love to Estella.
 She sees herself in Pip's sadness, and she recognizes that her broken heart matches his.